 The extensive IT infrastructure of SMCC was designed to support learning and meet the needs, expectations, and requirements of students, faculty, and staff alike.
-These college resources are managed by the Technology Support Services (TSS) department, and guided by an annual Strategic Plan, Technology Obsolescence Plan, and Technology Customer Service Satisfaction Survey.
+These college resources are managed by the Technology Support Services (TSS) department, and guided by an annual Strategic Action Planning, Technology Obsolescence Plan and Technology Customer Service Satisfaction Survey.
 Historically, the college has allocated both General Obligation Bond funds and operational funding to maintain and upgrade existing technology hardware and software in accordance with the Technology Obsolescence Plan.
-A new Title V grant (October 2023) in support of a new Career Hub for students allocated \$180,000 in technology resources for students.
+In addition to these funds, from 2011 through 2017, a Title III grant enabled the college to provide additional technology resources, particularly for classrooms dedicated to developmental education instruction.

 College operations, college archives, and college processes are supported via an Inside South web portal.
 This is a secure, accessible employee-only intranet portal.
 Inside South provides a convenient solution for employees to have easy access to operational processes, resource links, and auxiliary support services to work effectively and efficiently.
-Other resources include the bookstore, calendars, work order systems, and the campus directory.
+Other resources include the bookstore, calendars, work order systems and the campus directory.

 Student learning is supported by approximately 74 classrooms, all configured with an instructor workstation computer, document camera and overhead projector.
 Within the classrooms there are approximately 1020 student computers.
-Password-protected Wi-Fi access is available campus-wide to staff and students as well as guest-accessible Wi-Fi network throughout the campus and library.
+Password-protected Wi-Fi access is available campus-wide to staff and students.
+SMCC has also identified several public spaces on campus for access to public Wi-Fi: the SMCL (library), the cafeteria, the Student Union, and the Learning Resource Center open area.
 The wireless access throughout campus provides the necessary connectivity to support staff, student and community owned devices.
-The main campus bandwidth is built on dual/redundant service providers serving 1,000Mbps of internet connection speed.
+The main campus bandwidth is built on dual/redundant service providers serving 600Mbps of internet connection speed.
 Each building is connected to a main data center via fiber channel on a complete Cisco architecture of layer 3 switches, routers and firewalls.

-Technology Support Services (TSS) also supports the academic, student and administrative needs of the institution.
+TSS also supports the academic, student and administrative needs of the institution.
 Examples include customized solutions such as a tutor, advisor, and counseling tracking system that support students.
 The programmers within the department have also developed a portal that supports the college Shared Governance processes and archives.
-The department also assists with specialized data reporting tools (Tableau and Power BI) reports which provide college information to assist in informed decision making at all levels of the institution.
+The department also assists with specialized data reporting tools (BOEXI, Tableau, and Power BI) reports which provide college information to assist in informed decision making at all levels of the institution.

 Maintaining the instructional learning spaces and classroom technologies is also a key function, including maintaining two large computer labs on campus.
-Additionally, TSS supports the technology in the Engineering Lab, Community Entrepreneurial Center, Tutoring Center, Learning Resource Center, Music Business Lab, and the new Science Complex.
+Additionally, TSS supports the technology in the Engineering Lab, Community Entrepreneurial Center, Tutoring Center, Learning Resource Center, Music Business Lab, and the CISCO Networking Lab.
 To improve technology accessibility, TSS also supports laptop carts which can be delivered to any facility throughout the college.

-Security is a primary focus, and IT professionals are dedicated to sustaining and protecting the infrastructure of servers, routers and data storage, as well as maintaining cyber security measures in alignment with MCCCD Directives, guidelines, and best practices.
+Security is a primary focus, and IT professionals are dedicated to sustaining and protecting the infrastructure of servers, routers and data storage, as well as maintaining cyber security measures in alignment with MCCCD Directives, guidelines and best practices.
 The college Technology Obsolescence Plan tracks units and year of replacement for all technology equipment and audio video/media in classrooms, conference rooms, public locations, offices, and the SMCL to ensure the units are replaced on an appropriate schedule.
 As part of this plan, the Technology Utilization Proposal has been implemented to annually review opportunities to maximize technology while considering limited resources.